Architecture of the United Arab Emirates: Dubai

-Early construction after the expansion of Dubai as a global city paid little attention to traditional Islamic architecture and concerns for the environment were not considered.
+Early construction after the expansion of Dubai as a global city did not make explicit references to traditional Islamic architecture.
 In the late 1980s and early 1990s, glass towers became prominent in the city of Dubai, all of which required enormous amounts of electricity to keep cool.
-Recently, builders and architects have become aware of both Arabic heritage and environmental concerns, leading to more harmonious development overseen by Dubai’s rulers in the last 20 years.
+It was also in the 1980s, when there are clear references to Islamic architecture in briefs to architects.
+Recently, builders and architects have been more forthcomign in their design proposal of consideration of both Arabic heritage and environmental concerns.
+These expressions have been seen by some as evidence that there has more harmonious development overseen by Dubai’s rulers in the last 20 years.
 Efficient heat resistant materials are increasingly used in construction, combined with traditional Arabic designs.
 This can be seen in the buildings for which Dubai has attracted worldwide attention for, including the Burj Khalifa and Burj Al Arab.
+These, however, are showpiece projects and account for a small percentage of what actually gets built in the city.

 The Burj Khalifa was inaugurated in January 2010, unveiled as the world’s tallest freestanding structure at 829.8 m (2.722 ft.).
 The structure is host to several mixed facilities, including commercial shops, offices, entertainment venues and residential sectors.
 In designing the building, the lead architect Adrian Smith undertook elements of traditional Islamic architecture, which uses stepped ascending spirals.
 This reflected elements of Islamic design while creating a strategic shape to ensure the mass of the building reduces with height, allowing for a stronger and more fortified structure.
 The building supposedly ascends from a flower shaped based, imitating the Hymenocallis, a white lily native to the surrounding desert.

 The Burj Al Arab (translated to ‘Arabian tower’) was designed by architect Tom Wright to resemble a J-class yacht.
 The structure is made of a steel frame exterior wrapped around a concrete tower, with white Teflon encased fibreglass forming the ‘sail’.
 The Burj Al Arab stands on an artificial island 280 m (918.6 ft.) from Jumeirah Beach.
 The architect claimed that "the client wanted a building that would become a symbolic statement for Dubai, similar to Sydney with its Opera House, London with Big Ben or Paris with the Eiffel Tower.
 It needed to be a building that would become synonymous with the name of the city."
 The building opened in 1999 after five years of construction.